MaBa44/OutlookDLP/prompt to Zencoder.md

 6. if user chooses "Cancel" option - do not send an email and return to mail compose window.

 Definition of an external recipient:
-- a recipient with domain name not found in a list of accepted domains stored in a configuration file called "accepted_domains.txt".
+- a recipient with domain name not found in a list of accepted domains stored in the registry entry named "internal_domains".
+This registry entry contains a list of domain names separated by spaces, eg. "example.com example.org example.io".

+Add-in configuration:
+The add-in should allow displaying the value stored in the registry entry named "internal_domains".
+If registry entry named "internal_domains_aditable" is set to True (default value), than editing the value stored in the registry entry named "internal_domains" should be allowed, otherwise it should not be allowed.
+There should be no possibility to change the value of registry entry named "internal_domains_aditable" through the add-in configuration.

 Note:
-- the add-in should work only when the sender is inside the organization (i.e. has domain name specified in the file "accepted_domains.txt").
+- the add-in should work only when the sender is inside the organization (i.e. has domain name specified in the registry entry named "internal_domains").
 - the add-in should be able to handle multiple recipients.
 - the add-in should be able to handle emails with attachments.
 - the add-in should be able to handle emails with HTML content.